Yandex Cloud

 Test your transferTest your transfer

-2. Make sure the data from the Data Streams-enabled stream has been moved to the Object Storage bucket:
+2. Make sure the data from the stream in Data Streams has moved to the Object Storage bucket:

-1. In the management console, select the folder the bucket is in.
+1. In the management console, select the folder with the bucket.

 3. Select the bucket from the list.